gunahk/MyKubernets/README.md

 - [kubectx](https://github.com/ahmetb/kubectx)
 - [kubens](https://github.com/ahmetb/kubectx)

+---

 Its Very diificult to know Which Cluster you are in the Kubernets.

-There  is a script By which, you can able to promt in which cluster You are in , and which namespace you are in Namespace.
+There  is a script By which, you can able to promt in Bash in which cluster You are in , and which namespace you are in Namespace.